Smozyy/Tweaks-for-Gaming.bat/README.md

 # Tweaks-for-Gaming.bat

-Credits goes to many people, i can just say the most memorable/important ones cause they are many:

-Melody, Dreammjow, Calypto, Danske, Revision discord, LAG discord..
+Credits: Melody, Dreammjow, Calypto, Danske, Revision, LAG..
 I probably forgot important names.. sorrys

-Please dont sell my work
+Please dont sell my work.
 You are free to edit or cut anything on file and use as you want.

-SELL IS BAD.
-But if you want donate, motivates me continuate this..

-bit.ly/3goAOyc for paypal and any 1$ is valuable enough to me to be happy.
+bit.ly/3goAOyc for paypal donation **NOT NECESSARY** but If you want motivate

 Thats whats the script does:
 - enables winmgmt,trustedinstaller,appinfo,deviceinstall before running everything